Mayor: Officer who put knee on man’s neck should be charged

 He later added: “I saw no threat.
 I saw nothing that would signal that this kind of force was necessary.”

 Protesters marched more than 2 miles Tuesday to the police precinct in that part of the city, with some damaging property and skirmishing with officers in riot gear who fired tear gas.
-A smaller protest was underway Wednesday afternoon outside the same police precinct, with roughly a dozen officers behind barriers and a couple hundred protesters occasionally yelling at them and throwing objects.
+Conflict erupted again Wednesday at the same precinct, with some protesters throwing rocks and bottles at police.
+News helicopter video appeared to show looting of nearby stores, including a Target, a Cub Foods and an auto parts store, with no evident police intervention.

-Another demonstration unfolded on the street outside the Chauvin’s suburban home.
+Another demonstration unfolded on the street outside Chauvin’s suburban home.
 An officer told protesters that Chauvin was not there.
 Red cans of paint were earlier spilled on his driveway, and someone wrote “murderer” in chalk at the end of his driveway.
+No one answered when an Associated Press reporter knocked on the door.

 Many activists, citizens and celebrities called for criminal charges before Frey did.
 But Floyd’s family and the community may have to wait months, if not years, before investigations are complete.

-Floyd family attorney Ben Crump, a prominent civil rights lawyer, called for peaceful protests.
+Floyd family attorney Benjamin Crump, a prominent civil rights lawyer, called for peaceful protests.

+The chief defended the department’s use of tear gas to break up Tuesday night’s protests, saying officers used it only after some people broke into a secure area that gave them access to squad cars and weapons.

-Gov. Tim Walz and Minnesota’s two top black law enforcement officials — Attorney General Keith Ellison and Public Safety Commissioner John Harrington — promised a thorough, transparent investigation.
-But Walz and Ellison stopped short of endorsing the mayor’s call for charging the officer, saying the legal process needs to play out.
+Gov. Tim Walz and Minnesota’s two top law enforcement officials — Attorney General Keith Ellison and Public Safety Commissioner John Harrington, both black — promised a thorough, transparent investigation.
+But Walz and Ellison didn’t endorse the mayor’s call to immediately charge the officer, saying the legal process needs to play out.

 The FBI was investigating whether officers willfully deprived Floyd of his civil rights.

-Floyd’s death and the recent uproar over the death of Ahmaud Arbery in Georgia have reopened the divide between minority communities and police that grew to a national uproar following the 2014 killings of Eric Garner and Michael Brown, the 2015 killing of Freddie Gray and others.
+Floyd’s death and that of Ahmaud Arbery in Georgia have reopened the divide between minority communities and police that grew to a national uproar following the 2014 killings of Eric Garner and Michael Brown, the 2015 killing of Freddie Gray and others.

-Speaking to reporters at Cape Canaveral, Florida, President Donald Trump called the arrest in Minneapolis “a very, very sad event” and said his administration was going to “look at it.”
-The president was in Florida for the scheduled launch of a SpaceX rocket, which was later canceled because of threatening weather.
+Speaking to reporters at Cape Canaveral, Florida, President Donald Trump called the death in Minneapolis “a very, very sad event” and said his administration was going to “look at it.”
+Later, he tweeted that he had asked for the federal investigation be expedited.

-Democratic presidential nominee Joe Biden said the arrest was “part of an ingrained, systemic cycle of injustice that still exists in this country” and “cuts at the very heart of our sacred belief that all Americans are equal in rights.”
+Democrat Joe Biden said Floyd’s death was “part of an ingrained, systemic cycle of injustice that still exists in this country” and “cuts at the very heart of our sacred belief that all Americans are equal in rights.”

 It also “sends a very clear message to the black community and black lives that are under threat every single day,” Biden added, saying he was glad the mayor and the police department fired the officers, “but I don’t think that’s enough.”

-Shocking videos of black men dying continue to emerge during the pandemic, which is already hitting communities of color harder than white communities.
-Floyd himself had been laid off from his nightclub security job in the pandemic, a friend told The Associated Press.
+Shocking videos of black men dying continue to emerge during the pandemic, which is hitting communities of color harder than white communities.
+Floyd himself had been laid off from his nightclub security job in the pandemic, a friend told the AP.
 Police say Floyd matched the description of someone who tried to pay with a counterfeit bill at the convenience store.

 A Minneapolis Fire Department report shows that paramedics moved Floyd from the scene, and two fire crew members got into the ambulance to help.
 Medics were doing chest compressions and other lifesaving measures on an “unresponsive, pulseless male,” the report said.
 Floyd was pronounced dead at a hospital.